DeSantis Staff: Thousands More Migrants Could Be Headed to Martha's Vineyard

 Christina Pushaw, DeSantis' rapid response director, tweeted in response: "Great, then you won't mind taking in a few thousand more."

-Newsweek asked the DeSantis team whether Pushaw's tweet indicated an actual intent to send thousands more migrants to Martha's Vinyard, but had not received a response Thursday afternoon.
+Newsweek asked the DeSantis team whether Pushaw's tweet indicated an actual intent to send thousands more migrants to Martha's Vineyard, but had not received a response Thursday afternoon.

 Later, Pushaw tweeted that Martha's Vineyard residents "should be thrilled" about welcoming migrants.